 Working with a publisher can also mean that you will have the opportunity to collaborate with other authors.
 At some point in your life, you may wish to contribute to a book or write a chapter for an anthology.
 In these cases, working with a publisher is essential.

 When you contribute to a book through an independent publisher, your work will be put into the hands of other writers who have also contributed their work to the project.
-You will then be responsible for editing your own work and making sure that it fits in with the other material in the book.
+You will then be responsible for editing your own work and making sure that it fits in with the other materials in the book.
 This can be a great learning experience, especially if you are new to writing.

 Frequently asked questions